scottmillers/Terraform/aws/lambda/url-to-html/README.md

-## Steps to install and test the AWS Infrastructure
+## Steps to build and verify the AWS Infrastructure

 By default the Terraform will create the infrastructure in the us-east-1 region.
 To change the region, edit the variable.tf file and change the region variable.